 In conjunction with the asca.org rescue mission, we are implementing an innovative strategy to help increase pet adoptions in shelters and rescues.
 According to research, people have an affinity for pets that appear to have human-like and relatable qualities.
 Results from participants in recent anthropomorphism pet studies, reported that people are more willing to adopt pets from a shelter when anthropomorphism psychology is applied.
 This is why first impressions are vital when potential pet parents are viewing and considering adopting a pet.
 We want to help create a lasting first impression for pets that can prompt an immediate bond between the potential pet parent and pet.
 If that potential pet parent sees a pet with relatable qualities, that pet has a better opportunity for adoption and have a forever home.
-We are dedicated to this project and determined to increase pet adoptions by volunteering our time and donating our products to animal rescues and shelters.
+We are dedicated to this cause and determined to increase pet adoptions by volunteering our time and donating our products to animal rescues and shelters.
+Currently, here are some of the shelters and rescues we are working with:

 Asca.org rescue mission